1. Scope

 4.3.
 Online Instant-Purchase Tickets (4.2) may only be purchased via seat plan booking or best seat booking on the Internet at www.bayreuther-festspiele.de in accordance with the provisions of these General Terms and Conditions.

 4.4.
 To set up a customer account by means of registration and verification (5.3), which is a prerequisite for instant online purchases, it is compulsory to provide a valid postal address, a verified email address and a telephone number.
-If a business email address is provided, the Purchase him/herself shall ensure that private use of that email address is permitted for the purpose of further processing and handling the purchase.
+If a business email address is provided, the Purchaser themselves shall ensure that private use of that email address is permitted for the purpose of further processing and handling of the purchase.

 4.8.
 Upon acceptance of the transmitted offer (5.7) and the resultant purchase of one or more admission tickets, a legally binding contract shall come into being between the Purchaser and BF relating to attendance at the event; under the terms of that contract, the transfer of admission tickets is not governed by the principles of property law but the principles of debt recovery law.

-4.10.
+4.9.
 Wheelchair spaces and spaces for accompanying persons may not be purchased as part of online instant purchases.
-Wheelchair spaces and places for accompanying persons can be requested directly from the Bayreuth Festival ticket office.
+Wheelchair spaces and places for accompanying persons can only be requested directly from the Bayreuth Festival ticket office.

 5.2.
-Participation online instant purchasing, i.e., logging into the ticket shop at www.bayreuther-festspiele.de, requires registration and verification of the customer account, which can be carried out at www.bayreuther-festspiele.de.
+Participation in the online instant purchasing requires registration and verification of the customer account, which can be carried out at www.bayreuther-festspiele.de.

 5.4.
 Purchasers may select tickets for individual performances that are available as Online Instant-Purchase Tickets within the limits of available capacity, bearing in mind the limit on sales quantities (4.5).
 In the shopping basket, Purchasers can review the individual ticket prices and the total price in addition to the seats they have selected for the relevant performances.
 The contents of the online shopping basket are reserved for 30 minutes, starting when the first item is placed in the shopping basket.
 If the transaction (including the payment process) is not successfully completed within this time period, the entire shopping cart content is deleted and the transaction cancelled.
 Purchasers have the option of deleting individual tickets displayed in the shopping basket from the shopping basket on a per-seat basis by clicking on the waste bin icon displayed in a red button.
 Tickets deleted from the shopping basket will be immediately available for sale again and can only be re-added to the shopping basket if they have not been selected or purchased by any other Purchaser in the meantime.